uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/codes-for-letters-using-binary-representation.md

     are invented!)

 ## Lesson Starter

+{panel type="general" title="Notes on resources"}

+There is also an online interactive version of the binary cards [here](http://www.csfieldguide.org.nz/en/interactives/binary-cards/index.html?digits=8), from the [Computer Science Field Guide](http://www.csfieldguide.org.nz/), but it is preferable to work with physical cards.

+{panel end}

 Discuss how you would communicate a letter of the alphabet to someone if all you could do is say a number between 0 and 26.